asmaambr/TheyHack/Implemented_SoftwareOnly/face recognition system/authorized_faces/authorized_people/readme.txt

 Uses DeepFace for facial comparison

-Compatible with standard webcams, we could not test the software since the camera didn't work, it was givoing corrupted output
+Compatible with standard webcams, we could not test the software since the camera didn't work, it was giving corrupted output